realraghavgupta/GaanaDownloader/Readme.md

 Gitter: https://gitter.im/PathriK/GaanaDownloader

 ## CHANGELOG:
+v1.4(21 May 2017):
+- Fixes #12: Now tool should not stop (hopefully) on errors at track level processing

 v1.3(13 May 2017):
 - Fixes #8: Some bugs croppeed up with previous fix.
 All good now
 - Fixes #11: Was an issue where Excel incorrectly interprets the TrackIds.
 Fixed by adding "'" before the trackids